 The last device on our best Nokia phones list is the Nokia 1.
 It’s the least powerful smartphone in the company’s lineup, but it’s also the cheapest.
 The Android Go device comes with a 4.5-inch display, the MediaTek MT6737M chipset, and 1GB of RAM.
 The company is pitching it as a “transition” device for those moving from feature phones to their first smartphones, with Google’s leaner OS offering a simple, data-efficient version of Android capable of running on low-cost hardware.
 The Nokia 1 is already available (or will be soon) in Europe, Middle East, Africa, India, Asia Pacific, Australia, and Latin America.

-There you have it — the best Nokia phones available.
+There you have it — these are the best Nokia phones available.
 Which one would you get?
 Let us know in the comments.